wkumari/draft-wkumari-opsawg-sdi/README.md

    the encrypted configuration files.
 It is suggested that the device retry every 5 minutes for the first hour, and then every hour after that.
-As it is expected that devices may be installed well before the configuration file is ready, a maximum number of retrys is not specified.
+As it is expected that devices may be installed well before the configuration file is ready, a maximum number of retries is not specified.

    Note that the device only needs to be able to download the config